tbruckmaier/corcel-acf/readme.md

 * support for deeply encapsulated fields (e.g. a image in a repeater in a flexible content)
 * TODO: consider custom post types
 * possible to access acf field config and internal attributes
-* TODO: support for option page
+* full support for option page

 # Basic usage